-There's no doubt about it, it is harder to pay the bills on one salary vs. two.
+There's no doubt about it, it is harder to pay the bills on one salary versus two.
 So you have to make some choices.
 Go through your monthly expenses and categorize them based on needs (essential) and wants (discretionary).
-Once you've established your one-income budget, try living on it for a couple of months before giving up that second income.
+Once you've established your budget, try living on it for a couple of months before giving up that second income.

-"Think of it as a trial run and a chance to give you the real experience before making such a dramatic change in your finances," says Ann Dowd, CFP®, vice president at Fidelity.
+"Think of it as a trial run and a chance to give you the real experience before making such a dramatic change in your finances," says Ann Dowd, CFP, vice president at Fidelity.
 "You'll get a chance to track your spending, see where you need to cut back, and even use the income you're not spending to pay down debt or build your emergency fund, prior to the transition."

-2. Secure health insurance.
+2. Secure health insurance

-3. Revisit your retirement savings.
+3. Revisit your retirement savings

 Though it may seem like the easiest thing to cut when you're short on cash, cutting back on retirement savings is typically not a good idea.

-4. Match your mortgage to one income.
+4. Match your mortgage to one income

-5. Change your withholding taxes.
+5. Revisit your withholding taxes

-6. Protect what you have.
+6. Protect what you have

 "When someone else is depending on your income, there's generally a need for life insurance," says Tom Ewanich, a Fidelity vice president and actuary.
 "It's also important to have life insurance for the spouse that is staying home to care for children because the caregiver's unexpected death would likely impact the working spouse's ability to continue to earn the same living."
 To protect your family, consider term life insurance as it's a low-cost way to put life insurance coverage in place.